JayKanakiya/StackBot/README.md

 # StackBot
-A simple scrapper that scrapes and stores questions from stackoverflow using Scrapy and MongoDB
+A simple scrapper that scrapes and stores questions from stackoverflow using Scrapy and Pymongo

+**Packages**
+  * Scrapy
+  * Pymongo